-The Medium-Term Outlook for Social Distancing: Continued and Intermittent words, expect intermittent social distancing for the next two to three years while the country builds up immunity.
-The exceptions of essential workers-about 28% of men and 33% of women-combined with people who chose to flout social distancing requirements will not be significant enough to eliminate the impact on society.
+The Medium-Term Outlook for Social Distancing: Continued and Intermittent women-combined with people who chose to flout social distancing requirements will not be significant enough to eliminate the impact on society.
 In fact, in states with relaxed requirements, some people will continue to take precautions by maintaining social distancing.
 A prime example will be the hearing industry's core customer, people aged 60 and older, given their higher risk of mortality.